james-simon/james-simon.github.io/_posts/2024-06-23-gravitree-update-2024.md

 There's been a real uptick in this sort of comment lately, and with these new designs, I'm starting to believe it.
 I'd love for gravitrees to be cheaply buyable (and it'd certainly be nice to make some profit off them).
 A few obstacles here include that
 - 3D printing is expensive.
-Shapeways has a marketplace I can sell through, but the prices are high -- about $30 for a small gravitree and $50 for a large one *without my making any profit!*
+Shapeways has a marketplace I can sell through, but the prices are high -- including shipping, about 30 bucks for a small gravitree and 50 bucks for a large one *without my making any profit!*
 - I'm not sure how much people are willing to pay for these.
 - Another manufacturing technique like injection molding would be cheaper, but then you're running a whole business, with inventory and everything.
 I'd be curious to know how that works, but I don't want to run something like that long-term.